Your donation keeps the lights on when a mother is giving birth.

 Zero subscriptions

-Facility-owned assets
+Community-owned assets

 A NuruLoop rider in a BioKite Labs cap and shirt rides a motorcycle carrying a backup battery across the Kenyan savanna, with a giraffe in the background

-One of the biggest challenges we've seen is solar infrastructure falling into disrepair because maintenance costs weren't properly funded.
+Solar infrastructure falling into disrepair because maintenance costs weren't properly funded.

 Dr. Neil Buddy Shah